Vedag812/Vedag812/README.md

 ## 📌 About Me

 I am an aspiring **Data Scientist & Generative AI Enthusiast**, passionate about leveraging **AI, Machine Learning, and Software Engineering** to solve real-world problems.
-Currently pursuing **Computer Science Engineering**, I’m focused on building strong foundations in **programming, data analysis, and AI research** while contributing to open-source projects and hackathons.
+Currently pursuing **Computer Science Engineering**, I'm focused on building strong foundations in **programming, data analysis, and AI research** while contributing to open-source projects and hackathons.

 I also love **mentoring peers**, sharing resources, and creating content to simplify technology for learners and enthusiasts.